 Before setting up more features, make sure you have licenses for them.
 Skype for Business add-on licensing

-For step-by-step setup instructions, see Set up dial-in or PSTN conferencing for Skype for Business.
+For step-by-step setup instructions, see Set up dial-in or Audio conferencing in Office 365.

-The Cloud PBX feature gives you a phone system for your business.
+The Office 365 Phone System feature gives you a phone system for your business.
 Calls to other Skype for Business people in your organization are free, and your employees can receive voicemail from each other and outside callers.
-Here's what you get with Cloud PBX.
+Here's what you get with Phone System.

-For step-by-step setup instructions, see Set up PSTN Calling for Skype for Business.
+For step-by-step setup instructions, see Set up Calling Plans.

 Skype Meeting Broadcast is a feature that lets you produce, host, and broadcast meetings with up to 10,000 attendees.
 To learn more about how it works, see What is Skype Meeting Broadcast?